-Because it is non-toxic and adheres to skin, tissue and cells, chitosan has previously been used to develop blood-clotting bandages, foams and surgical sprays.
+Raghavan’s group has extensive experience developing products made with strategically modified chitosan, a natural biopolymer made from crab shells.
+Because it is non-toxic and adheres to skin, tissues, and cells, chitosan has previously been used to develop blood-clotting bandages, foams, and surgical sprays.

 “We found it sticks to football gloves pretty well, too!”

 Chanda Arya, along with co-founder and lead inventor Kevin Diehn, further altered the chitosan to discover alcohol-soluble gel formulations for quick-drying thin polymer films.
 These films were rigorously tested to ensure that they didn’t exceed the tackiness of existing sticky football gloves and did not transfer any residue to the ball like other liquid grip enhancers on the market.